OpenEvalProject/evals/manuscripts/elife-86076/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03v76x132 Department of Molecular, Cellular, and Developmental Biology, Yale University New Haven United States
+1. Department of Molecular, Cellular, and Developmental Biology, Yale University New Haven United States ([ROR:03v76x132](https://ror.org/03v76x132))
-2. https://ror.org/00f54p054 Department of Neurobiology, Stanford University Stanford United States
+2. Department of Neurobiology, Stanford University Stanford United States ([ROR:00f54p054](https://ror.org/00f54p054))
-3. https://ror.org/03v76x132 Interdepartmental Neuroscience Program, Yale University New Haven United States
+3. Interdepartmental Neuroscience Program, Yale University New Haven United States ([ROR:03v76x132](https://ror.org/03v76x132))
-4. https://ror.org/03v76x132 Department of Physics, Yale University New Haven United States
+4. Department of Physics, Yale University New Haven United States ([ROR:03v76x132](https://ror.org/03v76x132))
-5. https://ror.org/03v76x132 Department of Chemical Engineering, Yale University New Haven United States
+5. Department of Chemical Engineering, Yale University New Haven United States ([ROR:03v76x132](https://ror.org/03v76x132))
-6. https://ror.org/03v76x132 Department of Neuroscience, Yale University New Haven United States
+6. Department of Neuroscience, Yale University New Haven United States ([ROR:03v76x132](https://ror.org/03v76x132))

 † Corresponding author

 ## Abstract

 Locomotor movements cause visual images to be displaced across the eye, a retinal slip that is counteracted by stabilizing reflexes in many animals.
 In insects, optomotor turning causes the animal to turn in the direction of rotating visual stimuli, thereby reducing retinal slip and stabilizing trajectories through the world.
 This behavior has formed the basis for extensive dissections of motion vision.
-Here, we report that under certain stimulus conditions, two Drosophila species, including the widely studied Drosophila melanogaster , can suppress and even reverse the optomotor turning response over several seconds.
+Here, we report that under certain stimulus conditions, two Drosophila species, including the widely studied Drosophila melanogaster, can suppress and even reverse the optomotor turning response over several seconds.
 Such ‘anti-directional turning’ is most strongly evoked by long-lasting, high-contrast, slow-moving visual stimuli that are distinct from those that promote syn-directional optomotor turning.
 Anti-directional turning, like the syn-directional optomotor response, requires the local motion detecting neurons T4 and T5.
 A subset of lobula plate tangential cells, CH cells, show involvement in these responses.
 Imaging from a variety of direction-selective cells in the lobula plate shows no evidence of dynamics that match the behavior, suggesting that the observed inversion in turning direction emerges downstream of the lobula plate.
 Further, anti-directional turning declines with age and exposure to light.
 These results show that Drosophila optomotor turning behaviors contain rich, stimulus-dependent dynamics that are inconsistent with simple reflexive stabilization responses.

 ## Introduction